-A criminal charge of Domestic Violence Battery is a serious matter that may have adverse effects on many aspects of a person's life, so if you are charged with domestic violence battery or spousal battery in Miami, Florida, then contact an experienced attorney to discuss your case right away.
+A criminal charge of domestic violence battery is a serious matter that may have adverse effects on many aspects of a person's life.
+So, if you are charged with domestic violence battery or spousal battery in Miami, Florida, contact an experienced attorney to discuss your case right away.

-If you were arrested for Domestic Violence Battery in Miami, Florida or anywhere in Miami-Dade County, or if you are concerned that you may arrested soon due to a recent incident, then contact an experienced criminal defense attorney today to protect your rights.
+If you were arrested for domestic violence battery in Miami or anywhere in Miami-Dade County, or if you are concerned that you may arrested soon due to a recent incident, contact an experienced criminal defense attorney today to protect your rights.

-Hubbs Law represents people who are charged with domestic violence battery or spousal battery and similar crimes in Miami and Miami-Dade County, including Hialeah, Miami Gardens, Doral, Pinecrest and Cutler Bay, as well as all other locations in Florida's largest county.
+Hubbs Law Firm represents people who are charged with domestic violence battery or spousal battery and similar crimes in Miami and Miami-Dade County, including Hialeah, Miami Gardens, Doral, Pinecrest and Cutler Bay, as well as all nearby locations.

 Battery is defined in the Florida Statutes, Title XLVI, Chapter 784, § 784.03(a)(1-2) as to occur when a person:

 - Actually, and intentionally touches or strikes another person against the will of the other; or

 - Intentionally causes bodily harm to another person